 Understanding Enhanced Interrogation

 “Enhanced interrogation” is a law enforcement tactic in which the police agent uses elements of torture during the detention of a suspect.
 Although the use of torture in any capacity under official capacity was made illegal by internationally-accepted law in 1984, governments have been made responsible for continuing torture programs as recent as 2013.
 Torture tactics became mainstream during World War I, where gathering information was the priority for every country.
 However, enhanced interrogation became a staple for intelligence services during the Cold War, the first war that was fought with intelligence instead of military.
 During the 1960s, the CIA published its internal guide to interrogating Communist subversives and enemies of state.
 The list of tactics discussed in the manual include restrictions, coercion, arrest, prolonged detention, sensory deprivation, threats, fear tactics, debility, pain, hypnosis, narcosis, and malingering.
 These tactics have been apparent in popular culture, such as with waterboarding and stress positions.
-Enhanced interrogation and torture tactics are popular in developing pre-modern and modern states* where direct democracies do not dictate the powers of government and in which in the government is non-centralized and therefore faces heavy dissent.
-Such tactics are often used in pre- and modern states by internal security services to protect the central or federal government by preventing fractures to the central government, and are used in post-modern states by external security services to prevent threats to national or international security**.
+Enhanced interrogation and torture tactics are popular in developing pre-modern and modern states where direct democracies do not dictate the powers of government and in which in the government is non-centralized and therefore faces heavy dissent.
+Such tactics are often used in pre- and modern states by internal security services to protect the central or federal government by preventing fractures to the central government, and are used in post-modern states by external security services to prevent threats to national or international security.